Black Rod

-The Gentleman or Lady Usher of the Black Rod, often shortened to Black Rod, is a senior parliamentary officer similar to a serjeant-at-arms, responsible for ceremonial protocol and maintaining order within a legislative chamber.
-The role originated in the House of Lords of the Parliament of England during the 14th century and was exported to the upper houses of other Westminster system legislatures.
-Besides the British House of Lords, the office now exists in Australia's federal and state upper houses, in Canada's federal upper house and some unicameral provincial houses, and for ceremonial purposes in New Zealand and the Cook Islands.
-The position is named after the staff of office carried by the official, a black rod.
-The Gentleman/Lady Usher often has a deputy called the Yeoman Usher of the Black Rod.
+The Gentleman or Lady Usher of the Black Rod, often shortened to Black Rod, is a senior parliamentary officer in the House of Lords responsible for ceremonial protocol, maintaining order, and controlling access to the chamber and its precincts.

+Black Rod is also an officer of the Order of the Garter and serves as secretary to the Lord Great Chamberlain and as Serjeant-at-Arms of the House.
+Black Rod is best known for the ceremony at the State Opening of Parliament, in which Black Rod summons members of the House of Commons to attend the monarch's speech in the House of Lords.
+As part of the ceremony, the doors of the Commons chamber are closed before Black Rod, who then strikes the door three times with the staff of office before the Commons admits Black Rod.

+Equivalent offices exist in several other Westminster-style legislatures, including in Australia, Canada, New Zealand, South Africa, and the Cook Islands.

 Origin

 The office was created in 1350 by royal letters patent, though the current title dates from 1522.
 The position was adopted by other members of the Commonwealth when they adopted the British Westminster system.
 The title is derived from the staff of office, an ebony staff topped with a golden lion, which is the main symbol of the office's authority.

 A ceremonial rod or staff is a common symbol indicating the authority of the office holder.
 Depictions of ancient authority figures in many cultures include such a rod (alternatively called a sceptre).
 Another early example is the fasces (a bound bundle of rods) carried by guards ("lictors") who accompanied high-level officials in the Roman Republic and later Empire.

+Originally The Office of the Black Rod had no direct connection with Parliament and was associated with the Order of the Garter.
+By the early 16th century, an usher of the Parliament Chamber was holding the office of Black Rod as well, and the two positions became increasingly connected.
+By the 17th century, the parliamentary functions of Black Rod had become firmly established, contributing to the office's development into a senior official of the House of Lords.